American Ninja Warrior season 11

-The eleventh season of the reality/sports competition series American Ninja Warrior premiered on May 29, 2019, on NBC.
+The eleventh season of American Ninja Warrior premiered on May 29, 2019, on NBC.
 City qualifying and finals competitions were held in Los Angeles, Atlanta, Oklahoma City, Seattle/Tacoma, marking the first time a course was held in the Pacific Northwest, Baltimore, and Cincinnati.

 The course returns with new twists in the qualifying rounds, including changes to the Mega Wall, and a new reward competition, the Power Tower.
 Matt Iseman and Akbar Gbaja-Biamila returned for their respective tenth and seventh seasons while newcomer Zuri Hall joined the duo as a sideline reporter, replacing Kristine Leahy.
 Season 7 course finisher and "Total Victory" achiever Geoff Britten participated, marking his return to competition in the series but fell in Seattle/Tacoma Qualifying, marking the end of his season.

-Drew Drechsel won and became the third person to achieve "Total Victory" on American Ninja Warrior.
-He was arrested almost a year later on August 4, 2020 following accusations of federal child sex-related charges, with NBC and A. Smith & Co.
+Drew Drechsel finished first and apparently became the third person to achieve "Total Victory" on American Ninja Warrior.
+He was arrested almost a year later on August 4, 2020, following accusations of federal child sex-related charges, with NBC and A. Smith & Co.
 Productions subsequently cutting ties with him the following day.
-Because of federal game show regulations, his prize money is held in escrow awaiting the results of the trial.
+Dreschel pled guilty on June 1, 2023, on one count of attempting to receive and enticement to travel for illicit child sexual conduct.
+On June 26, 2024, Dreschel was sentenced to 121 months in prison.